telerik/kendo-ui-core/docs/framework/datasource/offline.md

 ### Use Custom Offline Storage

 To use custom offline storage set the `offlineStorage` option to a JavaScript object that has two methods&mdash;`getItem` and `setItem`.
-The `setItem` method saves the sate and `getItem` returns it.
+The `setItem` method saves the date and `getItem` returns it.

 ###### Example